 The African Penguin population is in decline due to habitat destruction, commercial over-fishing, pollution and oil spills.
 Near the turn of the 20th century there were an estimated three million African Penguins in the wild.
 By 2004, that number had been reduced to 58,000 breeding pairs.
 Today, there are less than 19,000 breeding pairs left in the wild.

 More than 2,100 penguins call the Simon’s Town/Boulders area home, 68% of which live inside the park

-Thompsons Africa contributes to the conservation of the endangered African Penguin through its sponsorship of the Burgher’s Walk Restoration Project at Boulders Beach, South Africa, which is organised by the Southern African Foundation for the Conservation of Coastal Birds’ (SANCCOB).
+Thompsons Africa contributed to the conservation of the endangered African Penguin through its sponsorship of the Burgher’s Walk Restoration Project at Boulders Beach, South Africa, organised by the Southern African Foundation for the Conservation of Coastal Birds’ (SANCCOB).

-The Burgher’s Walk Restoration Project aims to protect the African Penguin colony at Boulders Beach from the curious public, domestic animals and speeding cars, which drive along the road above the site.
-Funding for the project goes towards the management of the terrain, the rehabilitation of penguins at SANCCOB, the salaries of three Penguin Monitors, and the upkeep of the penguin-proof fencing and pathways.
+The Burgher’s Walk Restoration Project helped to protect the African Penguin colony at Boulders Beach from the curious public, domestic animals and speeding cars, which drive along the road above the site.
+Funding for the project went towards the management of the terrain, the rehabilitation of penguins at SANCCOB, the salaries of three Penguin Monitors, and the upkeep of the penguin-proof fencing and pathways.

-Thompsons Africa supports SANCCOB's efforts by contributing to organisation's employment of Penguin Monitors who are responsible for penguin conservation, tourist management and area management tasks.
+Thompsons Africa supported SANCCOB's efforts by contributing to organisation's employment of Penguin Monitors who are responsible for penguin conservation, tourist management and area management tasks.

-The trained Penguin Monitors are central to the whole project, carrying out key activities, including the rescuing of injured, oiled, or at-risk penguins, maintaining penguin-proof barriers, infrastructure, equipment, and the natural environment.
+The trained Penguin Monitors were central to the whole project, carrying out key activities, including the rescuing of injured, oiled, or at-risk penguins, maintaining penguin-proof barriers, infrastructure, equipment, and the natural environment.

 This is in addition to managing local and international tourists and operations at the site.